plusserver/docs/content/en/storage-backup/s3-storage/documentation/s3-tenant-api.md

 ### How to access the documentation?

 You can access the complete API documentation at [https://s3-portal.psmanaged.com:9443/ui/apidocs.html#](https://s3-portal.psmanaged.com:9443/ui/apidocs.html#).
-There, you will find detailed information on available endpoints, authentication schemas, supported versions, and the various operations you can perform.
+There you will find detailed information on available endpoints, authentication schemas, supported versions, and the various operations you can perform.

 ### Available Functions